sergiovaneg/sergiovaneg.github.io/_posts/2025-03-03-fractal-art.md

 Solvers/Naïve_DP_Solver/22-12   711.2m ±  5%
 ```

 It's clear that, by using tabulation, we're paying a heavier warm-up price.
-However, by the 18th iteration we have already got a return-on-investment, to the point where the 22th iteration now is reachable in under a second.
+However, by the 18th iteration we have already got a return-on-investment, to the point where the 22nd iteration now is reachable in under a second.
 Considering we started at 10 seconds, this is a $14\times$ improvement without fundamentally changing the original algorithm, and a $3\times$ improvement over just concurrency.

 However, not modifying the algorithm also means that its asymptotic complexity remains exponential.
 Well, what if I told you that by representing our state in a more clever way, focusing on what the problem is actually asking from us, it is possible to reach $\mathcal{O}(1)$ complexity?

 ## <a id="insight"></a>Independent Evolution and Separable Elements

-The original problem requests the number of `#` characters present after a number of iterations; it nevers says anything about their position.
-However, we have seen that fractals mix before applying the rules for every iteration, so it's not as simple as applying the rules recursively for each subfractal.
+The original problem requests the number of `#` characters present after a number of iterations; it never says anything about their position.
+However, we have seen that fractals mix before applying the rules for every iteration, so it's not as simple as applying the rules recursively for each sub-fractal.
 Thus, I decided to take a look at the behaviour of the algorithm during the first few iterations.

 ### The Heuristic